-Note 1: Some ftp servers are using passive connections, other ftp servers are using active connections.
-Please make sure you dispose of all the required information concerning the ftp server before configuring the passive parameter.
+Note 1: Some ftp servers are using passive connections; other ftp servers are using active connections.
+Please make sure you have all the required information before configuring the passive parameter.

-Note 2: The passive parameter can be overwritten from the command-line using: -f, --ftp-passive=on|off password
+Note 2: The passive parameter can be overwritten from the command-line using: -f, --ftp-passive=on | off password port

 Description: String used by the ftp server to identify the user executing the update process.
 The default value for password depends on the version of the program you are using.